PBCFR Mobile Integrated Health Program- CARES Team

 Palm Beach County Fire Rescue responds to over 132,000 emergency calls every year which creates an entry point for those in need of support and services that may go beyond the event that initiated their 911 call.

-To provide a professional and volunteer social services team (CARES) that offers comfort, assistance, resources, and evaluation to those served by Palm Beach County Fire Rescue who have been identified as having a need for CARES Team outreach during a 911 call.
+To provide a professional (MIH) and volunteer social services team (CARES) that offers comfort, assistance, resources, and evaluation to those served by Palm Beach County Fire Rescue who have been identified as having a need for support during a 911 call.

 Comfort: Provide emotional first aid on the scene of 911 calls in the jurisdiction of Palm Beach County Fire Rescue to support individuals, families, bystanders, and responders.

-Assistance: Provide advocacy, information, education, and support related to the social service needs of those referred to the Palm Beach County Fire Rescue CARES Team, as well as participating in community partnerships and special projects to address the needs of the community related to social services and emergency medical care.
+Assistance: Provide a volunteer bridge to professional (MIH) advocacy, information, education, and support related to the social service needs of those referred to the Palm Beach County Fire Rescue CARES Team, as well as participating in community partnerships and special projects to address the needs of the community related to social services and emergency medical care.

 Resources: Empower those served to meet a need, reach a goal, achieve stability, and/or improve life quality by serving as a resource connection to agencies, organizations, and community partners.